Skip advert

 Boot space, seating & practicality

-While the E-3008’s cabin may be exceptional in almost every respect, one area in which it’s not quite superior to the rest is in terms of space.
-Don’t get us wrong, it’s a pretty roomy car – four six-foot adults will have no problem getting comfortable, despite the sloping roofline – but a Skoda Enyaq or Renault Scenic are both better choices for outright roominess and family-friendly features.
+While the E-3008’s cabin may be exceptional in almost every respect, one area in which it’s not quite a class-leader t is in terms of space.
+It is a pretty roomy car – four six-foot adults will have no problem getting comfortable, despite the sloping roofline – but a Skoda Enyaq or Renault Scenic are both better choices for outright roominess and family-friendly features.

 The same goes for the Peugeot’s 520-litre boot which is more than sufficient for a pair of large suitcases, a pushchair, or the whole street’s weekly shop, but some rivals have the E-3008 trumped when it comes to usable capacity.
 Unlike the Tesla Model Y, the Peugeot E-3008 is also without a ‘frunk’ under the bonnet, meaning you’ll most likely have to store your charging cables underneath the boot floor, reducing the overall volume somewhat.